Pregnancy SmartSiteTM

 For treatment to be successful, it must be started early.
 The child's family also needs to be involved.
 Parents can learn techniques to help manage their child's problem behavior.

-Many "behavioral modification" schools, "wilderness programs," and "boot camps" are sold to parents as solutions for conduct disorder.
+Many behavioral modification schools, wilderness programs, and boot camps are sold to parents as solutions for conduct disorder.
 There is no research to support these programs.
 Research does suggest that treating children at home, along with their families, is more effective.

 Children who are diagnosed and treated early usually overcome their behavioral problems.